italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 $ useradd gridhttps -M -G storm -u MY_GHTTPS_UID -g MY_GHTTPS_GID
 ```

-Specifying the same UID and GID is nececcary when you are going to install StoRM on a multi-node scenario because users running BackEnd and GridHTTP services must be the same on every node (UID and GID including).
+Specifying the same UID and GID is nececcary when you are going to install StoRM on a multi-node scenario because users running Backend and GridHTTP services must be the same on every node (UID and GID including).
 <br/>
 <br/>
-For example, if *storm* is the user that runs BackEnd service on host A and *gridhttps* is the user that runs GridHTTP on host B, both of these hosts **must** have *storm* and *gridhttps* users and groups with respectively **the same GID and UID**.
+For example, if *storm* is the user that runs Backend service on host A and *gridhttps* is the user that runs GridHTTP on host B, both of these hosts **must** have *storm* and *gridhttps* users and groups with respectively **the same GID and UID**.
 To satisfy this requirement you can configure a NIS service for the involved hosts and add the two users to the NIS maps.
 A tutorial on how to setup a NIS service can be found [here](http://www.tldp.org/HOWTO/NIS-HOWTO/index.html).
 Another valid solution to share GID and UID among different hosts and provide a user authentication can be found with a client-server LDAP installation, as described in [Appendix A](#AppendixA).